One-Pot Coconut & Pumpkin Spiced Soup – Vegan

 • 800ml-1L vegetable stock, low sodium

-• 1 leek (200-250g), roughly chopped
+• 1 (200-250g) leek, roughly chopped

 • 400ml tin coconut cream, full cream

-• 2 tsp fresh ginger, small knub size
+• 2 tsp fresh ginger, roughly chopped

-• 1.5 tsp ground cumin
+• 1.5 tsp cumin, ground

-• 1 tsp ground paprika
+• 1 tsp paprika, ground

-• 1/4 tsp ground cinnamon
+• 1/4 tsp cinnamon, ground

 • 1 tsp onion powder

-• 1/2 - 1 tsp ground chilli
+• 1/2 - 1 tsp chilli, ground

-• 2 tbsp extra virgin olive oil
+• 2 tbsp olive oil, extra virgin

-• Salt and pepper to taste
+• Salt and pepper, to taste

 Method

-5. After the soup has simmered to perfection, remove a bit of the stock (~250ml) from the pot and set it aside.
-We'll use this later to adjust the consistency of the soup if needed.
+4. Blend Until Smooth: Reserve 1 cup of stock from the pot and set it aside.
+(We'll use this later to adjust the consistency of the soup if needed.)
+Using a stick blender, blitz the soup until it's smooth and creamy.

-7. Then, stir in the coconut cream and let it heat through for an extra minute.
-Season to taste with salt, this will differ depending on your stock.
-Pro tip: don't waste any of that creamy coconut goodness stuck in the tin - it makes for the perfect finishing touch!
+5. Finish With Creaminess: Stir in the coconut cream and let it heat through for an extra minute.
+(Don't waste any of that creamy coconut goodness stuck in the tin - it makes for the perfect finishing touch!)
+If the soup is still a bit too thick for your liking, simply add in some of the reserved stock until it reaches your desired consistency.

-8. Serve: Now comes the fun part - serving up our delicious creation!
-Ladle the soup into bowls and get creative with your garnishes.
+7. Serve and Garnish: Ladle the soup into bowls and get creative with your garnishes.
 I love drizzling on some extra coconut cream, sunflower seeds, and finishing it all off with a sprinkle of paprika for a pop of colour.

 • If you’ve followed the recipe, you should have an extra mug of liquid to thin out of the soup.